roman-tremmel/rtremmel/_posts/2020-09-20-rstatix_package.md

     ## $V3
     ## [1] "6" "8"

-    # which replaces this one very well
+    # which replaces my function that I used for this task very often
     combn(unique(mtcars$cyl), 2, simplify = F)

     ## [[1]]